Manual handling of loads: Liberty Mutual tables

-The complete Liberty Mutual Tables and their guidelines can be found here.
+The complete Liberty Mutual tables and their guidelines can be found at their website.
 Liberty Mutual Insurance also has provided calculators that will manually calculate the percentage for both the male and female populations.
 If the percentage is less than 75% for the female population, a redesign of the lifting plan should be created so that 75% or more of the female population can conduct the materials handling.
 The link to the calculator can be found here.

-3 REBA
+Rapid Entire Body Assessment

-REBA is an acronym for Rapid Entire Body Assessment.
-This tool was developed by Dr. Sue Hignett and Dr. Lynn McAtamney which was published July 1998 in the Applied Ergonomics Journal.
+The Rapid Entire Body Assessment (REBA) is a tool developed by Dr. Sue Hignett and Dr. Lynn McAtamney which was published July 1998 in the Applied Ergonomics journal.
 This measurement device was designed to be a tool that health and safety professionals could use in the field to assess posture techniques in the workplace.
 Rather than heavily reliant on the weight of the object being lifted, Dr. Hignett and Dr. McAtamney developed this tool based on the posture of the employee lifting the weight.
 Using a series of mathematical calculations and a series of tables, each activity is assigned a REBA score.
-To calculate the REBA score, the tool separates the body parts into two groups: Group A and Group B. The body parts assigned to Group A are:
+To calculate the REBA score, the tool separates the body parts into the two groups group A and group B. The body parts assigned to Group A are: